Six of the Most Fun Dining Experiences for Kids in Sydney

 Just be aware that teppanyaki does offer have an open flame so this could be dangerous for little kids who want to touch everything.
 Close adult supervision is strongly advised.

-As the weather warms up, it’s time to head outdoors and a picnic is the perfect way to spend some quality time with the family on a warm summer afternoon, evening or even for breakfast.
+When the weather warms up, it’s time to head outdoors and a picnic is the perfect way to spend some quality time with the family on a warm summer afternoon, evening or even for breakfast.

 If your kids won’t sit still or haven’t quite mastered their inside voices yet, a picnic lets them run and shout and be themselves.
 The best part is that the food can be as simple or opulent as you choose.
 Everything from takeaway pizza to a hand prepared feast works well, and you can even throw in a bottle of wine for the grown-ups.